graniticio/granitic/doc/tutorial/006-database-read.md

 [Install Docker](https://docs.docker.com/engine/installation/) then open a terminal and run:

 <pre>
-cd $GOPATH/src/github.com/graniticio/granitic-examples/tutorial/docker
+cd $GOPATH/src/github.com/graniticio/tutorial/docker
-docker-compose up --build -d
+docker-compose up --build --detach
 </pre>

-This will build and start a new docker image with the name <code>graniticrs_recordstore-db_1</code> and bind that image's port 3306 to your host machine's port 3306.
+This will build and start a new docker image with the name `docker_recordstore-db_1` and bind that image's port 3306 to your host machine's port 3306.

 If you want to stop the image you can run:

 <pre>
-docker stop graniticrs_recordstore-db_1
+docker stop docker_recordstore-db_1
 </pre>

 and destroy it permanently with

 <pre>
-docker rm graniticrs_recordstore-db_1
+docker rm docker_recordstore-db_1
 </pre>

 ### MySQL workbench

-If you are interested in examining the database's structure and/or data, you can connect to the new database with [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
-(or any other tool) using the following credentials:
+If you are interested in examining the database's structure and/or data, you can connect to the new database with [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) (or any other tool) using the following credentials:

 ```
 Host:     localhost